 The book is a 'Now and Then' book which explores the 3D stereo archive of keen Scottish amateur photographer Andrew Milne who travelled Scotland with his Stereo Victo camera between 1902 and 1905.
-Although an amateur, Andrew's image stand up well against many of the commercial images of Scotland made by more…Continue
+Although an amateur, Andrew's image stand up well against many of the commercial images of Scotland made by more famous names.

 Added by Ian Wallace on October 1, 2018 at 22:00 — No Comments

 My picture touches four periods of photography: The sitter is David Burder, Daguerreotype aficionado, being photographed by Dr Guy Brown using a freshly made collodion wet plate in the camera while being captured on a digital camera by…Continue